BIAOXYZ/myNotes/programming_notes/programming_tools_and_libs/package_and_download/curl_wget.md

 ## `PUT` v.s. `POST`

-REST – PUT vs POST https://restfulapi.net/rest-put-vs-post/
+【[:star:][`*`]】 REST – PUT vs POST https://restfulapi.net/rest-put-vs-post/
 - > **1.
 Difference between `PUT` and `POST`**
   * > `PUT` method is [idempotent](https://restfulapi.net/idempotent-rest-apis/).
 So if we retry a request multiple times, that should be equivalent to a single request invocation.
     >
     > `POST` is NOT idempotent.
 So if we retry the request N times, we will end up having N resources with N different URIs created on the server.
 - > **2.
+Choosing Between PUT and POST**
+  * > To decide between HTTP PUT and POST, it’s essential to consider your specific use case:
+    + > Use HTTP `PUT` when you want to update or create a specific resource at a known URI in an idempotent manner.
+This is suitable for scenarios where you have full control over resource replacement.
+    + > Use HTTP `POST` when you need to submit data for processing, create new resources without specifying a URI, or perform non-idempotent operations.
+- > **3.
 PUT vs POST with Example**
   * > Let’s say we are designing a network application.
 Let’s list down a few URIs and their purpose to get a better understanding of when to use POST and when to use PUT operations.
     ```console
     GET 	/device-management/devices       : Get all devices